-Contact Melissa with questions about PEAK Grantmaking’s effective practices program or to share your ideas for improving grantmaking.
+Contact Melissa with questions about PEAK’s efforts to improve grantmaking practice or to share your ideas for more equitable and effective grantmaking practice.

 Melissa Sines is Programs and Knowledge Director at PEAK Grantmaking.
 This position leads PEAK Grantmaking’s work to identify effective, efficient, and equitable philanthropic practices and advocate for their adoption by grantmakers.
 This role combines two important functions: Developing strong strategies and partnerships in order to raise awareness of our practice work and increase our impact in the sector and to develop our knowledge base of the current and changing state of practice in the field.
 Melissa started at PEAK Grantmaking as the Effective Practices Program Manager in 2018.